“Love is sacrifice.”

 “You’ll find that things simply… happen around Maman, and everything sorts itself out.”

 The two-deck vessel swiftly cuts through the Gulf of Mexico’s midnight waters, leaving a spray of dark surf in its wake.
 New Orleans is not a cold city, but the open ocean at night is rarely anything besides chilly, and the girls all put on their coats as they stride about the deck.

 Caroline may think, too, back to her faux-sire’s words on the dangers of travel between cities.
 Rarely have her surroundings felt so dark and exposed.
-Black skies stretch endlessly above, and black waters lap endlessly ahead and behind.
+Black skies stretch endlessly above.
+Black waters lap endlessly ahead and behind.
 The Nyx sails alone in a void.
 It is easy to wonder for Caroline to wonder what strange terrors haunt the seas in this world of darkness she is still so new to.
 The ocean is not her kind’s domain.

-Yet, whatever else may be out there, can it be anything more terrible than the darkness already aboard?
+Yet, whatever may be out there, can it be any more terrible than the darkness already aboard?

 Caroline: Caroline adds no such coat, and her vision cuts through the night more clearly than theirs.
 The sea stretches outwards to forever.